finos/common-domain-model/website/versioned_docs/version-5.13.0/CDM-Collateral-WG.md

 ## Common Domain Model Collateral Start-Up Guide

-ISDA has also launched the Common Domain Model Collateral Start-Up Guide!
+ISDA has also launched the Get Started with the CDM for Collateral Guide!
 You can now access a wealth of resources and tutorials on CDM for collateral management on the [CDM-Collateral Initiatives page](https://www.isda.org/2023/02/16/isda-collateral-initiatives/).

 ## Overview